FAQ: Can You Change a QR Code Link After Printing?

 Question: Can you change a QR code link after printing?

 Answer: A barcode’s function on an adhesive label is to carry information.
-Once a QR code is printed onto a label, the information is locked-in.
-So, no, we cannot change the information contained in the code, HOWEVER, we may have a loophole that could work—especially if you have information that needs frequent updating!
+Once a QR code is printed onto a label, that information is generally locked in.
+So, no, we cannot change the information contained in a code already printed, however with pre-planning or a little creative web work, it may be possible!

-*IF* the QR code contains a link to a document or webpage, you can change what is saved in the destination link.
+*IF* your static QR code contains a link to a document or web page, you can change what is saved in the destination link, as long as you don’t change the link name itself.
+You can also use redirects in your website tool to redirect viewers to a new location.

-Can I Change the Link of a QR Code?
+Can I Change the Link of a Static QR Code?

-When a customer asks us if they’re free to change their QR code’s destination after we print their labels, we hate to disappoint them, but usually have to explain that no, you can’t change a QR code’s information after you print it.
+When a customer asks us if they’re free to change their QR code destination after we print their labels, we hate to disappoint them, but usually have to explain that no, you can’t change the QR code’s information after you print it.
+(Unless of course, you decide to use a dynamic QR code over a static one, but we’ll get to that in a minute.)

-But as we stated above, there’s some fine print to that no, and while we can’t change your QR code’s path to its selected destination, some types of QR code destinations have a little wiggle room for making changes!
+But as we stated above, there’s some fine print to that no, and while we can’t change your QR code’s path to its selected destination, some types of QR code destinations allow for making changes!

 How to (Kinda) Change Your QR Code’s Destination

-In essence, as soon as the ink on your code hits the label, the encoded destination path is locked.
+In essence, as soon as the ink on your static QR code hits the label, the encoded destination path is locked.
 You can’t change the encoded information.

 QR Code Destinations You Can “Change”